andornaut/statezero/README.md

 return value of `getState()`.
 `root` corresponds to the return value of `getState()`.

-You can subscribe to state change notifications on getters using "filters" as with any other property of the state.
+You can subscribe to state change notifications on getters using "selectors" as with any other property of the state.

 ```javascript
 defineGetter('countTimesTwo', (parent) => parent.count * 2);